barrelstrength/sprout-docs/docs/seo/element-metadata-field.md

 ## Updating Metadata

-#### What happens to my existing content if I add a new Element Metadata Field to a Field Layout?
+#### What happens to my existing content if I add a new Metadata Field to a Field Layout?

-When you add an Element Metadata field to an existing URL-Enabled Section's Field Layout, Sprout SEO will trigger a task to resave all Elements in the affected URL-Enabled Section.
+When you add a Metadata field to an existing URL-Enabled Section's Field Layout, Sprout SEO will trigger a task to resave all Elements in the affected URL-Enabled Section.
 When each Element is saved, an updated version of your metadata will also be saved.

-#### What happens to my existing metadata if I change my metadata mapping in my Element Metadata Field settings?
+#### What happens to my existing metadata if I change my metadata mapping in my Metadata Field settings?

-When you update an existing Element Metadata field's settings, Sprout SEO will trigger a task to resave all Elements in any URL-Enabled Section that use your Element Metadata in its Field Layout.
+When you update an existing Metadata field's settings, Sprout SEO will trigger a task to resave all Elements in any URL-Enabled Section that use your Metadata in its Field Layout.
 When each Element is saved, an updated version of your metadata will also be saved.